FastNFT/FNFT/README.md

 * Nonlinear Schroedinger equation

     * Vanishing boundary conditions
         * Reflection coefficient and/or scattering coefficients (a and b)
         * Bound states (eigenvalues)
         * Norming constants and/or residues

     * (Quasi-)Periodic boundary conditions
         * Main spectrum
         * Auxiliary spectrum

 * Korteweg-de Vries equation

+    * Vanishing boundary conditions
+        * Reflection coefficient and/or scattering coefficients (a and b)
+        * Bound states (eigenvalues)
+        * Norming constants and/or residues

+* Manakov equation

-    * Vanishing boundary conditions (reflection coefficient only)
+    * Vanishing boundary conditions
+        * Reflection coefficient and/or scattering coefficients (a, b1 and b2)
+        * Bound states (eigenvalues)

 ### Inverse Transforms